Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: Reflective Control Using a Single Biasing Frequency

 \subsection{Nulling the Specular Reflection}

 For many applications, including those described in \cite{Cheng_RCS_Metasurf_15} and \cite{Xu_Radar_Dyn_Jamming_21}, it is necessary to reduce the specular reflection of the incident radiation.
 Maximizing the reflection towards a different direction does not necessarily fully diminish the specular reflection, due to the non-perfect phase gradient along the RIS.
 The wave-controlled RIS with multiple BSWs described in \cite{Ben-Itzhak24} was able to suppress the specular component by explicitly including it as a constraint in its optimization criteria.
-The wave-controlled RIS with a single biasing frequency can also aim at reducing specular reflection, but with fewer control parameters.
+The wave-controlled RIS with a single biasing frequency can also reduce the specular reflection, but with more limited degrees of freedom.

 Fig.~\ref{fig:Colormaps}(a) shows the RIS reflection at $\theta=0^\circ$ for the above design due to normal incident illumination against the biasing frequency $f_\mathrm{b}$ and the wave amplitude $W_\mathrm{b}$ in (\ref{eq:BTL_Volt_Retif_Single}).
 The dc bias, $W_0$, is not considered to be a tunable parameter here and is set to 4 V as this is the minimum biasing voltage required for the varactor specified in this design (see Table \ref{tab:Cv_Rv_Varactor}), and increasing the dc bias will reduce the range of controllable phases.
-From this colormap, it can be seen that for most combinations of frequency and wave amplitude, the specular reflection at $\theta^\circ=0$ is non-negligible.
+From this colormap, it can be seen that for most combinations of frequency and wave amplitude, the specular reflection at $\theta=0^\circ$ is non-negligible.
 However, there are combinations of these parameters that result in significantly reduced specular reflection.
 The region of reduced reflection begins at 2 MHz with $W_\mathrm{b}=12$ V, and is approximately constant at $W_\mathrm{b} = 4$ V for frequencies larger than 7 MHz, although the magnitude fluctuates with frequency.
 The minimal reflections occurring for $W_\mathrm{b}=4$ V coincide with the approximately linear region of the voltage-to-phase relationship shown in Fig.~\ref{fig:Phase_Mag_vs_V_freq}(\subref*{fig:Phase_Mag_vs_voltage}).

 The region of minimal specular reflection results in the radiation being directed elsewhere, as seen by comparing Figs.~\ref{fig:Colormaps}(a) and~\ref{fig:Colormaps}(b) where we observe radiation at $\theta=\pm 10^\circ$.
 Fig.~\ref{fig:Colormaps}(b) shows that the redirected radiation at $\theta=-10^\circ$ is maximized for frequencies lower than $10$ MHz without a symmetric peak at $\theta=10^\circ$; the symmetric peak often arises with beams steered to larger angles \cite{Bradshaw_MultiBoard_2025}.